 9. Take Advantage of Social Media

-Social media has emerged as a powerful and effective way for businesses to communicate with customers, yet what often goes overlooked is how effective it can be at improving workplace communication.
+Social media has emerged as a powerful and effective way for businesses to communicate with customers, yet what often goes overlooked is how effective it can be as a way to improve internal communication.
 Does your company have a facebook page?
 A Twitter account?
 Are you on Instagram?
 With social media, employees can like, comment, and share interesting information that relates to your organization.

 10. Identify a Common Purpose

-Every organization has a common purpose, although it’s not always fully articulated.
+Every organization has a common purpose, although it's not always fully articulated.
 But identifying and clarifying common goals can have a number of benefits.
-After all, there’s nothing more important to a team than for its members to all be on be the same page.
+After all, there's nothing more important to a team than for its members to all be on be the same page.
 Common purpose is often above and beyond a strict business objective.
-Think about the mission statement of JetBlue: “To inspire humanity—both in the air and on the ground.”
+Think about the mission statement of JetBlue: “To inspire humanity — both in the air and on the ground.”
+Inspiring humanity!
 That’s pretty bold!

 What’s your company’s mission statement?
 Do you know it?
 Do your people?
-Do you even have one?
+Does your company you even have one?
 These are important questions to answer.
 So what are you waiting for?